juliustheodor/mf2garch/README.md

 <img src="figures/TimeSeries.png" width="50%" />

 Additionally, you can plot the news impact curve for the estimated model.
 Following Engle and Ng (1993), we use the NIC to illustrate how the conditional volatility is updated in response to new information.
-The NIC is presented in term of annualized volatilities (see equation (10) in Conrad & Engle (2025)).
+The NIC is presented in terms of annualized volatilities (see equation (10) in Conrad & Engle (2025)).
 The following function provides a figure for the NIC:
 ```matlab
 [ r, NIC] = mf2_garch_nic(Z, h, tau, foptions, coeff);
 ```